bagrinsergiu/BitBlox-KB/domains/third-party-domains/register-com/index.rst

 Getting more help
 ------

-For more help with settings in your Crazy Domain account, contact their `support team <https://www.crazydomains.com/help/>`__ .
+For more help with settings in your Register.com account, contact their `support team <https://www.register.com/customersupport/index.rcmx>`__ .

 .. |registercom-select-domain| image:: _images/registercom-select-domain.png